Git-Mastery: Lessons

 • experiment/ai-chatbot — for “just trying stuff”

-Although forward-slash (/) in the prefix doesn't mean folders, some tools treat it kind of like a path so you can group related branches when you run git branch.
-Shown below is an example of how Sourcetree groups branches with the same prefix.
+Although a forward slash (/) in the prefix doesn't create folders in Git, some tools treat it like a path, which lets you group related branches when you run git branch.
+The example below shows how Sourcetree groups branches with the same prefix.

 EXERCISE: branch-rename